 On Shalynn S’ semester there was someone in her group eating veggie, with this to share: “The schools definitely serve some meat, usually always white rice with it so she eats a lot of that.
 Eating out she learned how to say “no meat” in the local language and that’s worked pretty well (though there are times that that's not understood and she gets meat).
 She does spend a little (extra money) on bread, nuts, and fruits.
 She says her main thing is getting full is difficult cause there isn’t a lot of no meat options, salads tend to be small but she usually always finds something.
 I highly suggest bringing protein bars, maybe even powders anything you may use at home you probably can't get here.”

-Madi B had this to say about her time in Russia when it came to choosing things while eating out — “I was totally vegan at the time, could always find like cucumber/avocado sushi or good rice/potato and veggie dishes, tons of fresh fruit on every street and on Red Square there's a really good ice cream cart that sells mango sorbet”.
+Madi B had this to say about her time in Europe when it came to choosing things while eating out — “I was totally vegan at the time, could always find like cucumber/avocado sushi or good rice/potato and veggie dishes, tons of fresh fruit on every street and finding mango sorbet”.

 I was eating vegetarian while visiting Thailand which meant picking around the meat in curries and stir-fries, and relying on rice to help fill me up.
 I was so glad I packed peanut butter, granola bars, and had some spending money for fruit to help me feel full.